evanceodoyo/Multi-User-Authentication-System/README.md

 # Multi-User Authentication System
-A simple multiuser authentication system which uses profile model and can be used for apps with users with different roles.
+A simple multi-user authentication system which uses profile model and can be used for apps with users with different roles.

 # Author Information
 Evance Odoyo